Want a Two One-Sided Equivalence Test (TOST) in Excel?

-QI Macros can do it for you!
+QI Macros can run an Equivalence test (TOST) in Excel for you!

-Go Deeper: When to use an Equivalence Test
+When to use an Equivalence Test

 Traditional t-Tests determine if means are the same or different, but they can have false positives.
 Equivalence testing determines an interval where the means can be considered equivalent.